 The Company bills for certain software and related services sales and fixed fee professional services upon pre-determined milestones in the contracts.
 Therefore, the Company may have contract assets other than trade accounts receivable for performance obligations that are partially completed, which would typically represent consulting services provided before a milestone is completed in a contract.
-For the Company's time and materials professional services contracts and transaction processing services, the Company periodically bills the customer after services have been provided but has the right to invoice the customer for services performed to date at any time.
+Additionally, contract assets also include software licenses sold as a right to use license but paid for under a subscription model.
+Under this structure, the license revenue is recognized upfront while a portion of the revenue is unbilled.
 Unbilled amounts associated with these services are presented as accounts receivable as the Company has an unconditional right to payment for services performed.

-As of September 30, 2022 and September 30, 2021, the Company's contract assets from contracts with customers was \$9,716 and \$1,505, respectively
+As of September 30, 2023 and September 30, 2022, the Company's contract assets from contracts with customers was \$15,131 and \$9,716, respectively